gaelrenoux/tranzactio/README.md

-### Single-connection-based Database
+### Single-connection Database

 In some cases, you might want to have a `Database` module representing a single connection.
-This might be useful for testinq, or if you want to manually manage that connection.
+This might be useful for testing, or if you want to manually manage that connection.

 For that purpose, you can use the layer `ConnectionSource.fromConnection`.
 This layer requires a single JDBC `Connection`, and provides a `ConnectionSource` module.
 You must then use the `Database.fromConnectionSource` layer to get the `Database` module.

-Note that this ConnectionSource does not allow for concurrent usage, as that would lead to undetermined results (some operation might close a transaction while a concurrent operation is between queries!).
+Note that this ConnectionSource does not allow for concurrent usage, as that would lead to undetermined results.
+For example, some operation might close a transaction while a concurrent operation is between queries!
-The non-concurrent behavior is ensured through a ZIO semaphore.
+The non-concurrent behavior is enforced through a ZIO semaphore.

 ### Unit Testing

 When unit testing, you typically use `ZIO.succeed` for your queries, instead of an SQL query.
-However, the type signature would still require a Database, which you need to provide.
+However, the type signature still requires a Database, which you need to provide.
 `Database.none` exists for this purpose: it satisfies the compiler, but does not provide a usable Database (so don't try to run any actual SQL queries against it).
 ```scala
 import zio._